 Appreciating Trees & Plants is the beginning of Indigenous Peoples' Forest Preservation Techniques

-Knowing and respecting trees and plants for the job that they do, is the beginning of learning to preserve the forest.
+Knowing and respecting trees and plants for the jobs they do, help in learning how to preserve the forest.

-Plants and trees are providers and sustain many eco-systems.
-It takes years to learn their uses and people today learn from passed down knowledge as well as through their own experiences.
+Plants and trees are providers and sustain many ecosystems.
+It takes years to learn their uses and people learn from passed down knowledge, as well as through their own experiences.

 The land is one giant resource pool that holds many secrets - discovered and waiting to be discovered.